matsengrp/gctree/docs/developer.rst

   make docs

-Docs are automatically deployed to github pages via a workflow on push to the master branch.
+Docs are automatically deployed to github pages via a workflow on push to the main branch.

 Todo list
 =========